-Approximately 80% of refugees in Indonesia meet the diagnostic criteria for depression, post-traumatic stress disorder (PTSD), and anxiety.
+Most refugees in Indonesia meet the diagnostic criteria for depression, post-traumatic stress disorder (PTSD), and anxiety.
 However, only approximately 1000 refugees currently have access to irregular psycho-social support with trained mental health professionals, even less that understand the specific issue impacting on mental health in refugee communities.
-In the 2nd half of 2017 UNCHR Indonesia began announcing to refugee communities they will not be resettled for many years if ever, rates of depression and hopelessness dramatically increase.
-Rates of attempted suicides are currently approximately 2 per month.
+In the 2nd half of 2017 UNCHR Indonesia began announcing to refugee communities they will not be resettled for many years if ever, rates of depression, hopelessness and attempted suicide dramatically increased.

-Self-guided therapeutic workbooks have been proven to be affective in multiple contexts and are accessible to larger populations.
-Additionally, trauma focused cognitive behavioural therapy and culturally adapted cognitive behavioural therapy has been proven to be effective among refugee populations globally.
+Self-guided therapeutic workbooks have been proven to be effective in multiple contexts and are accessible to larger populations.
+Additionally, trauma focused cognitive behavioral therapy and culturally adapted cognitive behavioral therapy has been proven to be effective among refugee populations globally.

-We are currently working with trained counsellors to draft workbooks which will be available both on line and in hard copy, and translated to at least 5 languages.
+In 2018, We worked with trained counselors to draft a workbook, consisting of 13 weeks of daily mental health exercises which will be available both online and in hard copy, and translated to at least 6 languages.

-We also plan to run group activities alongside the workbooks, including motivational talks and fun activities.
+We also run group activities alongside the workbooks, including motivational talks, mindfulness practices and fun activities.

 - Create an ongoing system for identification, access, treatment, referrals, and advocacy for refugee mental health in Indonesia.

 - Develop capacity of local refugees and professionals to assist individuals experiencing mental illnesses.

 - Increase access to mental health services though the development of a self-guided support tool.